How to Write a Resignation Letter [20+ Templates]

 Refer to the company handbook

 Vital information is contained in the human resource manual provided to employees during training.
-One portion each employee should examine is whether or not they are considered an "at-will" employee.
+One portion each employee should examine is whether they are considered an "at-will" employee.
 An "at-will" employee can be terminated, without cause, for any reason.
-Meaning, if the employee submits their resignation letter, with two weeks' notice attached, the employer has the potential to terminate the employee that day, especially if they are going to work for a competitor.
+Meaning, if the employee submits their resignation letter, with two weeks' notice attached, the employer has the potential to terminate the employee that day.
+Especially if they are going to work for a competitor.

 Avoid a two-page letter

 A common mistake from entry-level workers writing their first resignation letter is to write a two-page letter.
-While it may seem heartfelt to share such an in-depth story, this isn't a best practice.
-Keep the letter to one page and use the "goodbye email" sent to colleagues on the final day of employment as the place to be heartfelt.
+While it may seem heartfelt to share such an in-depth story, this isn't the best practice.
+Keep the letter to one page and use the "goodbye email."

 Deliver the letter in person